 – Jameela Conway-Turner, Federal Agency Fellow (2016-2018)

-About the Federal Agency Placements
+About the Former Federal Agency Placements

-The Work You'll Do at Each Agency
+The Work Previously Done at Each Agency

-We differentiate between federal agencies that primarily conduct research and evaluation (NICHD and OPRE) and those that primary focus on the implementation of a specific social program (the Office of Head Start and Office of Child Care.)
+We differentiated between federal agencies that primarily conduct research and evaluation (NICHD and OPRE) and those that primary focus on the implementation of a specific social program (the Office of Head Start and Office of Child Care.)

 - Research and evaluation offices - NICHD and OPRE - focus on funding research and evaluation activities.
 Their work includes assessing evidence, overseeing grants and contracts with researchers, assessing future research grant notices, and hosting expert meetings.